 - Since the canal opening was instigated in 2009, there have been significant improvements in water quality within the lake.
 Conductivity, salinity, turbidity, nitrogen, phosphorus, phytoplankton, cyanobacteria, and TLI have all decreased.
 This was highlighted in the Commissioner's decision on the lake opening consent, based on the evidence presented by a number of experts (Collins et al, 2016)7.
-The monitoring from 2021 is still showing continual improvements in water quality. - Lake openings likely improve water quality by allowing water to flow out to sea and disallowing significant flows of salt water back into the lake, which previously occurred with the former mid-beach opening regime.
-This has resulted in a decrease in lake salinity. - The decrease in salinity is probably partially driving the change in phytoplankton composition from Nodularia spp., to Dolichospermum spp. and Aphanizomenon spp..
+The monitoring from 2022 is still showing continual improvements in water quality. - Lake openings likely improve water quality by allowing water to flow out to sea and disallowing significant flows of salt water back into the lake, which previously occurred with the former mid-beach opening regime.
+This has resulted in a decrease in lake salinity.